SwiftDocOrg/swift-doc/README.md

 From its earliest days,
-Swift has been fortunate to have [Jazzy][jazzy], a fantastic tool for generating documentation for both Swift and Objective-C projects.
+Swift has been fortunate to have [Jazzy][jazzy], which is a fantastic tool for generating documentation for both Swift and Objective-C projects.
 Over time, however,
 the way we write Swift code —